Frequently Asked Questions:

 What is included in the price?

 We don’t like paying for hidden extras when we go on holiday ourselves so we think you probably don’t like it either!
 What you see is what you pay.
-The price quoted includes all bedding, towels, heating and power plus an initial supply of coal and logs for the open fire.
+The price quoted includes all bedding, towels, heating and power plus an initial supply of coal and logs for the open fire during colder months.
 We also offer free WiFi.
-We don’t charge extra if you want to bring a pet to Foxglove Cottage.
+We don’t charge extra if you wish to bring a dog to Foxglove Cottage.

 Do you charge a booking fee?

 Absolutely not.
 All bookings made through this website are made direct with Sue, the owner of Wildflower Cottages.
-You will not be charged a booking fee and we guarantee that the price you are charged will be the lowest you will find for your chosen dates and cottage.
-Like many owners we also advertise some dates with Tripadvisor and Airbnb but these agencies add their own (sometimes significant) booking fees to the rental charged to guests.
+You will not be charged a booking fee.
+Like many owners we also advertise some dates with Tripadvisor and Airbnb but these agencies add their own (sometimes significant) service charges/booking fees to the rental charged to guests.

 What deposit do we pay and when is the final rental due?